aws-samples/amazon-appflow/sf-appflow-upsert-redshift-lambda/README.md

-## Extract salesforce objects using Amazon AppFlow, upsert to tables in Redshift running in private subnet using data API called from AWS Lambda
+## Extract salesforce data using Amazon AppFlow and upsert it to Redshift tables hosted on private subnet using data APIs

 [Amazon AppFlow](https://aws.amazon.com/appflow/) is a fully managed integration service that enables you to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, Marketo, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift, in just a few clicks.
 Most customers would run their Redshift cluster in their private subnet hence AppFlow would not be able to load data to the Redshift cluster running in private subnet.
 Additionally you may also want to upsert data to your Data Warehouse or Redshift Cluster as opposed to just insert.